senacor/Tutorials-Microservices/hints/stage-02-SpringCloudConfig/README.md

 1. The config-server. (will be added as a new project)
 2. The microservice (customer project) that wants to retrieve its configuration from the config-server.

 On the config-server you have to specify the repository to be used (typically the URL of your git repository).
+Additionally you can specify the ```searchPaths``` pattern that is used to navigate to a specific folder within the repository.

 Once the project ask the config-server for the project's configuration, the config-server has to identify the correct configuration within the repository.
 To add flexibility you can configure four parts to identify the configuration within the customer-project:

 1. **uri** (```spring.cloud.config.uri```): defines the config-server URL